 Romantic Hotels & Places to Stay in Wales Wales is the perfect place for glamorous young couples looking for a fairytale honeymoon location or an amorous weekend away.
 From serene lakeside retreats to Victorian town houses, rustic inns and cosy bolt-holes, we’ve uncovered some of Wales’ most romantic places to stay.
 Whisk your special someone away for an unforgettable stay at one of these beautiful escapes.
 The Romantic Village Portmeirion Piazza, Minffordd, Snowdonia by Eiona R Built in the style of an Italian village but set in Gwynedd, Portmeirion is an escape into another world.
 Every aspect of it is considered and made to be architecturally quirky and gorgeous.
 Take a romantic stroll along the far-stretching beach or wander through the lush ornamental garden.
 Rustic and rural Y Talbot Y Talbot, Tregaron by Y Talbot Y Talbot Grade II listed inn is ever so charming.
 Facing Tregaron town square, it boasts nine guest rooms, including a number of superior suites for added luxury.
 If the idea of hot walk-in showers and snuggly Welsh wool blankets makes you smile, you’ll love it here.
 The North Wales Castle Château Rhianfa, Anglesey by Château Rhianfa This fairytale castle in Anglesey is fit for a queen!
 Built in 1849 on the edge of the Menai Strait, the French-inspired Château Rhianfa is exquisite inside and out.
 There are 30 stylish rooms, both catered and self-catering, each decorated with modern colours and classic furniture.
 Little touches make it a perfect hideaway spot.
 The Boutique Bolt Hole Cathedral 73, Cardiff Cathedral 73 is bold, modern and very high-end.
 With optional butler service, a chauffeur-driven Rolls Royce and personal chefs, you can be treated like royalty or simply chill out in one of their sumptuous rooms.
 The Townhouse treat Llys Meddyg Restaurant with Rooms, Newport, Pembrokeshire by Llys Meddyg In the heart of Pembrokeshire is Llys Meddyg, a Grade II listed Georgian coaching house complete with a restaurant, bar, kitchen garden and charming accommodation.
 The Romantic Getaway package includes champagne on arrival, a three course à la carte dinner, bed and breakfast, plus optional extras of flowers and chocolates.
 The Grand Country House Hotel Bodysgallen Hall, Llandudno Bodysgallen Hall in Llandudno, owned by the National Trust, is surrounded by spectacular views.
 With an on-site spa, 15 plush bedrooms, 16 cottage suites and extensive gardens, the Grade 1 property is a wonderful retreat if you’re after a special time.
 The Historic Coaching Inn The Bear, Crickhowell by Tim Jones The Bear Hotel and Pub in Crickhowell, which dates back over 500 years, is bursting with character.
 With no two rooms the same, you could sleep in an oak-beamed room, a converted stable, a room with a spa bath or another quirky room altogether.
 The pub serves fine food using locally-sourced ingredients.
 The Unique Country House Hotel Llangoed Hall, Llyswen, Mid Wales Llangoed Hall is a luxurious Edwardian country house hotel situated in the stunning Wye Valley.
 Each guest room is kitted out with intriguing antiques and original works of art, while the on-site restaurant has won numerous awards for its outstanding fine dining.
 They offer a Romantic Champagne Break for lovebirds wanting to push the boat out.
 The Lakeside Hotel Lake Vyrnwy Hotel, Llanwddyn by Lake Vyrnwy Hotel Built to show off the local lake to visitors in the 1800s, Lake Vyrnwy Hotel and Spa is in a premier location.
 In the surrounding 24,000 acres, there's a National Nature Reserve, a Site of Special Scientific Interest and a Special Area of Conservation - plus the mystical Lake Vyrnwy.
 Every one of the 52 rooms has either a view of the preened gardens or the lake.
 Get out and explore the Berwyn Mountains or chill out in the on-site ESPA spa.
 The Thinking Couples Getaway The Life House, Llanbister by Hazel Gwatkins Photography The Life House in Llanbister (Powys) was created by architect and writer John Pawson and the philosopher Alain de Botton.
 It's an unusual house that sleeps six, with the aim of each person's stay being to find extreme calm amongst the peaceful Welsh mountains.
 There is a library bedroom, a music bedroom and a bathing bedroom, all of which aid serenity.
 The Harbour Cottage The Harbourmaster, Aberaeron by The Harbourmaster The Harbourmaster in Ceredigion is a lovely retreat on Aberaeron harbour.
 It’s a boutique hotel with themed rooms, many of which have panoramic views of the harbour and ornate decor.
 The on-site restaurant is a must-visit for fish lovers; the chef turns the fresh catches arriving throughout the day into authentic and upmarket seaside dishes.
 The Poetic Pub Retreat Laugharne, a quirky seaside town in Carmarthenshire, is essentially Dylan Thomas' town.
 He lived there and is buried there, but the most famous spot of his is Browns Hotel, where he drank many a pint.
 He went there so often, he used to give out the pub phone number as his own!
 The area is stunning, with the nearby estuary stretching out into the distance.
 It was enough to woo Caitlin McNamara into Thomas' arms; now you can stay in the very location in which the bard boozed.
 Enjoy this?
-Share it with friends Related items Wales on Film Wales has been host to hundreds of films.
-Here are some of those scene-stealing performances.
+Share it with friends Related items Romantic Boltholes Travel writer Jane Anderson picks her favourite hideaways from designer B&Bs to top-notch glamping.
 Romantic Boltholes Travel writer Jane Anderson picks her favourite hideaways from designer B&Bs to top-notch glamping.
 Romantic Boltholes Travel writer Jane Anderson picks her favourite hideaways from designer B&Bs to top-notch glamping.
-Romantic Boltholes Travel writer Jane Anderson picks her favourite hideaways from designer B&Bs to top-notch glamping.
 It’s a living thing Children can make history at one of our brilliant living history museums.
+Inland walking routes Exploring the heart of Wales with a series of accessible walks for all the family.
 Gay Wales: where to stay The door’s open everywhere in Wales, but here are a few places we like.